 Select your remaining estimate preference.
-By selecting Add as logged time, the remaining estimate for a feature or requirement is automatically logged as work done upon shipping.
+By selecting Add as logged time, the remaining estimate is automatically logged as work done upon completion.
 By selecting Ignore remaining time, the work log will ignore the remaining time estimate.
 This provides more control to ensure that the logged time accurately reflects work that was done.

 Update the time tracking fields in your integration set up to a one-way sync (from whichever system has the accurate estimates)

 Check and adjust estimates and ensure everything is correct